sparcopen/open-research-doathon/README.md

 There are also [light green](https://github.com/sparcopen/open-research-doathon/issues?q=is%3Aissue+is%3Aopen+label%3Ameta) labels that we're using to organize the event.
 Your participation is welcome here too.

+# Contributing

+For guidelines on how to contribute to this project, see [CONTRIBUTING.md](https://github.com/sparcopen/open-research-doathon/blob/master/CONTRIBUTING.md).

 # Program